Louisiana Brain Injury Attorneys

 Physical & Cognitive Traumatic Brain Injury Symptoms

-One of the most frightening aspects of brain injuries is that they are not always visible.
-Sometimes force to the head is just strong enough to cause damage internally without any initial physical signs.
-Other traumas to the head can cause penetrating injuries that severely damage bone, skin, muscle, and brain tissue.
-Brain injuries are caused by various events, such as falls from heights, car accidents, and other events that exert sudden force on the head.
+Brain injuries can be difficult to detect.
+Sometimes, force to the head is strong enough to cause internal damage even when there are no outward signs.
+Other head traumas can cause penetrating injuries that severely damage bone, skin, muscle, and brain tissue.
+These injuries may result from events such as falls from heights, car accidents, and other situations that exert sudden force on the head.

 The physical symptoms of brain injuries include the following: